About the Global Sustainable Development

 Relevant regulations of the European Parliament and Council on cosmetics and other products

-The European Parliament and Council have enacted several regulations relevant to cosmetics and other products ]which are designed to ensure consumer safety and guarantee the quality of the product.
-In particular, these regulations stipulate that all cosmetics products must be manufactured in accordance with the harmonized standards laid out in Good Manufacturing Practice (GMP).
-In addition to this, the EU Cosmetics Regulation also sets out the principles for claims that manufacturers can make on their packaging**.**
+The European Parliament and the Council have established numerous regulations related to cosmetics and consumer products to ensure consumer safety and product quality.
+In particular, these regulations stipulate that all cosmetics must be manufactured according to the harmonized standards set forth in ISO 22716 Good Manufacturing Practice (GMP).
+Furthermore, with the full implementation of the EU Anti-Greenwashing Directive in 2026, regulations strictly require manufacturers to provide recognized scientific evidence to support their environmental and natural claims on packaging.

-The European Union (EU) regulates cosmetics through Regulation (EC) No. 1223/2009, which is the key European legislation governing finished cosmetic products in the EU.
-This regulation sets out strict rules for labelling, including claims and product information files that must prove the claimed effects for the cosmetics product.
-The manufacturer is responsible for ensuring that their products undergo an expert scientific safety assessment before they are sold and must register them in the Cosmetic Products Notification Portal (CPNP).
+The European Union regulates cosmetics through Regulation (EC) 1223/2009, the primary law governing finished cosmetic products.
+This regulation establishes strict labeling requirements, including a Product Information File (PIF) demonstrating the intended effect.
+Manufacturers are responsible for ensuring their products undergo expert scientific safety assessments before being sold, particularly monitoring for newly regulated fluorinated chemicals, and must register with the Cosmetic Product Notification Portal (CPNP).

 Regulation (EC) No 1223/2009

-Regulation (EC) No 1223/2009 of the European Parliament and of the Council of 30 November 2009 on cosmetic products (recast) is the main regulatory framework for finished cosmetic products placed on the EU market.
-It simplifies procedures and streamlines terminology, reduces administrative burden and ambiguities, and strengthens certain elements of the regulatory framework for cosmetics to ensure a high level of protection of human health.
+The European Parliament and Council Regulation (EC) No 1223/2009 on Cosmetics (Revised) issued on 30 November 2009, is the main regulatory framework for finished cosmetics placed on the EU market.
+It simplifies procedures and unifies terminology, reduces administrative burdens and ambiguities, and strengthens certain elements of the cosmetics regulatory framework to ensure a high level of protection for human health.
+In the 2026 environment, the Regulation ensures a high level of alignment between human health and environmental protection by incorporating the REACH regulation's proposals on PFAS restrictions.

 ISO 22716